Medically reviewed by Jill Johnson, FNP

 “I’m a 34 year old father of two and have been using Hims for over a year now.
 My hair is back to what it was in my mid twenties.”

+At the end of the study, participants in the microneedling group reported greater hair growth and satisfaction.
 However, the researchers noted the results were “not cosmetically significant.”

 A small study of four men in 2015 also showed promising results.
 What’s unique about this study is that the men involved had not positively responded to traditional therapy with finasteride and minoxidil, medications that are considered gold standards in hair loss treatment.

 The results of their six-month microneedling period were positive, with three of the men that took part reporting satisfaction greater than 75 percent, and the fourth greater than 50 percent.